United States Congress: History

+18th century

-The First Continental Congress was a gathering of representatives from twelve of the thirteen colonies of North America.
+The First Continental Congress was a gathering of representatives from twelve of the Thirteen Colonies.
 On July 4, 1776, the Second Continental Congress adopted the Declaration of Independence, referring to the new nation as the "United States of America".
 The Articles of Confederation in 1781 created the Congress of the Confederation, a unicameral body with equal representation among the states in which each state had a veto over most decisions.
 Congress had executive but not legislative authority, and the federal judiciary was confined to admiralty and lacked authority to collect taxes, regulate commerce, or enforce laws.

 Government powerlessness led to the Convention of 1787 which proposed a revised constitution with a two-chamber or bicameral Congress.
 Smaller states argued for equal representation for each state.
 The two-chamber structure had functioned well in state governments.
 A compromise plan, the Connecticut Compromise, was adopted with representatives chosen by population (benefiting larger states) and exactly two senators chosen by state governments (benefiting smaller states).
 The ratified constitution created a federal structure with two overlapping power centers so that each citizen as an individual is subject to the powers of state government and national government.
 To protect against abuse of power, each branch of government – executive, legislative, and judicial – had a separate sphere of authority and could check other branches according to the principle of the separation of powers.
 Furthermore, there were checks and balances within the legislature since there were two separate chambers.
 The new government became active in 1789.

 Political scientist Julian E. Zelizer suggested there were four main congressional eras, with considerable overlap, and included the formative era (1780s–1820s), the partisan era (1830s–1900s), the committee era (1910s–1960s), and the contemporary era (1970–present).

-1780s–1820s: Formative Era

 Federalists and anti-federalists jostled for power in the early years as political parties became pronounced.
 With the passage of the Constitution and the Bill of Rights, the anti-federalist movement was exhausted.
-Some activists joined the Anti-Administration Party that James Madison and Thomas Jefferson were forming about 1790–1791 to oppose policies of Treasury Secretary Alexander Hamilton; it soon became the Democratic-Republican Party or the Jeffersonian Republican Party and began the era of the First Party System.
-Thomas Jefferson's election to the presidency marked a peaceful transition of power between the parties in 1800.
-John Marshall, 4th chief justice of the Supreme Court, empowered the courts by establishing the principle of judicial review in law in the landmark case Marbury v.
-Madison in 1803, effectively giving the Supreme Court a power to nullify congressional legislation.
+Some activists joined the Anti-Administration Party that James Madison and Thomas Jefferson were forming about 1790–1791 to oppose policies of Treasury Secretary Alexander Hamilton; it soon became the Democratic-Republican Party or the Jeffersonian Republican Party and thus began the era of the First Party System.